mwickert/scikit-dsp-comm/README.md

 This package is a collection of functions and classes to support signal processing and communications theory teaching and research.
 The foundation for this package is `scipy.signal`.
 The code in particular currently requires Python `>=3.5x`.

-The real-time audio DSP capabilities of `pyaudio_helper` allow for two channel algorithm development with real-time user control enabled by the `ipywidgets` when running in the Jupyter notebook.

-Finally, we now can utilize the real-time DSP capabilities of `pyaudio_helper` to work in combination with streaming of I/Q samples using new functions `rtlsdr_helper`.
-This allows in particular demodulation of radio signals and downsampling to baseband analog signals for streaming playback of say an FM broadcast station.
-This new capability is featured as a short *article* at the end of this readme file.

 **There are presently ten modules that make up scikit-dsp-comm:**

 1. `sigsys.py` for basic signals and systems functions both continuous-time and discrete-time, including graphical display tools such as pole-zero plots, up-sampling and down-sampling.